pabl-o-ce/fcom/README.md

 fcom combine /path/to/your/folder --output custom_output.txt --mode custom --custom-output-template /path/to/output_template.txt --custom-file-template /path/to/file_template.txt
 ```

+## Credits and Inspiration

+This project was inspired by [Maximilian-Winter's file_combiner](https://github.com/Maximilian-Winter/file_combiner).
+We appreciate their work and the ideas it provided for this implementation.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.